lov-daniel/cse15l-lab-reports/lab3.md

 ./text-results.txt
 ./URLHandler.class
 ```
 This can be useful because it limits the scope of which your find command may go.
-Instead of recursing through every directory like it normally would, it simply goes into a single directory, in this case working directory ```.\docsearch```.<br>
+Instead of recursing through every directory like it normally would, it simply goes into a single directory, in this case working directory ```./docsearch```.<br>
 <br>
 The ```-maxdepth``` commandline option can be used in combination with the previously mentioned options.
-For example, by running the command ```find -maxdepth 1 -size -2k``` in the working directory ```.\docsearch```, we get the following output.
+For example, by running the command ```find -maxdepth 1 -size -2k``` in the working directory ```./docsearch```, we get the following output.

 ```
 darrenlov@darren:/mnt/c/Users/dlov/Desktop/cse15l/docsearch$ find . -maxdepth 1 -size -2k